Is There a Dimmer Outlook Ahead for Splunk Inc. (SPLK)?

 Analysts’ Opinion of SPLK

-Many brokerage firms have already submitted their reports for SPLK stocks, with Summit Insights repeating the rating for SPLK by listing it as a “Buy.”
-The predicted price for SPLK in the upcoming period, according to Summit Insights is $160 based on the research report published on June 07th of the current year 2021.
+Many brokerage firms have already submitted their reports for SPLK stocks, with UBS repeating the rating for SPLK by listing it as a “Buy.”
+The predicted price for SPLK in the upcoming period, according to UBS is $175 based on the research report published on August 11th of the current year 2021.

-UBS, on the other hand, stated in their research note that they expect to see SPLK reach a price target of $125, previously predicting the price at $140.
-The rating they have provided for SPLK stocks is “Neutral” according to the report published on May 21st, 2021.
+Summit Insights, on the other hand, stated in their research note that they expect to see SPLK reach a price target of $160.
+The rating they have provided for SPLK stocks is “Buy” according to the report published on June 07th, 2021.

-Morgan Stanley gave a rating of “Equal-Weight” to SPLK, setting the target price at $160 in the report published on April 27th of the current year.
+UBS gave a rating of “Neutral” to SPLK, setting the target price at $125 in the report published on May 21st of the current year.

 Insider Trading